bellcom/anonymous_subscriptions/README.md

 ------------

-The Anonymous Subscriptions module allows a non-registered user to your site the ability to register for notifications when certain nodes are published.
+The Anonymous Subscriptions module allows a non-registered user to your site the ability to register for email notifications to certain pre-defined content types.

+These notifications are optional on the pre-defined content types with a flag displayed as to whether to send e-mails or not.

+There is currently only one subscription list per site, future functionality will add the ability for users to subscribe per content type, and/or per node.

 FEATURES